 With the government’s loosening of many restrictions in 1986 when the Vietnamese government established its “Doi Moi” (Renovation) open door policy, following by the reestablishment of diplomatic relations between Vietnam and the US in 1995, it gradually became easier to develop cultural and educational exchanges and allowed the IAP to conduct our projects.
 As a result, we concentrated more on the needs of the artists in Vietnam by creating opportunities for artists to exhibit, share their skills in exchange programs with American counterparts, and work with exciting residencies in the US.

-Today Vietnam’s economy is developing at a very rapid rate and artists face exciting new opportunities and enormous challenges.
-Many artists now have the opportunity to exhibit their work both in Vietnam and increasingly internationally.
+Since 2016, under the new directions by Executive Director Nhung Walsh, the IAP has been focusing more on the arts and creative projects in Southeast Asia region, working with our partners and institutions to enable professional exchanges and opportunities for artists between the United States and Asia, with Vietnam in the heart of our focus.
+Today, Vietnam’s economy is developing at a very rapid rate and artists face exciting new opportunities and enormous challenges.
+Many artists now have the opportunities to exhibit their work both in Vietnam and increasingly internationally.
 There are highly acclaimed artworks, publications, films, and cultural productions made by Vietnamese artists and they critically contribute to the conversations of art and life in Vietnam.
 Similar to Vietnam, all Southeast Asian countries are extremely rich in cultures and histories.
-The IAP is now exploring the excitement of arts and dynamic creative projects in the region and hope it can contribute to the exchanges of art and creative ideas within the region and with the United States.
+The region is emerging as new focus on the global art map and artists in Vietnam are contributing to this colorful and exciting regional art fabrics.

 • Sponsored more than fifty Vietnamese artists’ travel to the United States for residencies or workshops.